Why ‘Servant Leadership’ Isn’t an Oxymoron

 Walk Into a Room to Learn, Not to Brandish Your Expertise

 Nobody can take away your expertise; you earned it and you own it.
 So use it fiercely.
 However, beware of flaunting: Bullies come into a room prepared to use their expertise as a tool to push people around, whereas servant leaders recognize that their expertise should be adapted to the situation they’re in and to complement the people they’re around.
 That becomes clearer when you walk in with a learning heart and mind.

-At Dell Med, the Center for Place-Based Initiatives’ annual Call for Ideas is centered around this philosophy: ideas to improve health in a community are proposed by the very people who live and work in those spaces.
+At Dell Med, Community-Driven Initiatives’ annual Call for Ideas is centered around this philosophy: ideas to improve health in a community are proposed by the very people who live and work in those spaces.
 By recognizing that we can’t know what we don’t know, those of us on the team can direct our focus to lifting up ideas that will most uniquely benefit people living in our communities.